josejailson/california/README.md

 ## My hello world Data Science project

-Inpired by Aurelien "Hands-on machine learning" chapter 2 book, here is another model for California Housing Prices dataset.
-It's a mere exercise, where I perform EDA, clean and prepare the data and, finally, train, evaluate, fine-tune and deploy a machine learning model.
+Inpired by Aurelien "Hands-on machine learning" chapter 2 book, here is another model for the California Housing Prices dataset, using just the Scikit-Learn framework.
+It's a mere exercise, where I perform EDA, clean and preprocess the dataset; then I'm going to train, evaluate, fine-tune and deploy a machine learning model for predict house prices.